KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 If you want to see an actual implementation of NaN-boxing inside a language-runtime, please check out my toy programming language [Charly](https://github.com/KCreate/charly-vm).

+Todos:
+- Header graphic (NaN boxing by Chada)
+- Byte graphics for float numbers
+  - Graphic to explain sign, exponent mantissa
+  - Graphic that includes all NaN-boxing relevant information
+  - Graphic which shows how packed strings are encoded (little and big endian)
+- Rewrite weird sections
+- Maybe remove the first stupid example
+  - Only use the tagged union since the first example is really really stupid
+  - Remove struct size calculation, not really relevant to article
+- Extend section about using arbitrary pointers to store any kind of types on the heap
+  - Implement heap array type